pricing

-ok this is strange but maybe someone can help me understand it. i live near bangor maine. burn anthracite but was concidering mixing bituminous because of the pricing. from what i know bituminous is pretty inexpensive usually 50% less than anthracite. heck some of the guys in penn pick it up off the side of the interstate in buckets. why then was i quoted a price of $9.00 for a 50lb bag of bituminous and $8.00 a 50lb bag of anthracite.
-THAT'S $405.00 A TON FOR BITUMINOUS!!!!!! someone please help me make sense of this. hmmmm maybe if i buy it by the piece it won't seem as bad lol.
+ok this is strange but maybe someone can help me understand it.
+I live near bangor maine. burn anthracite but was concidering mixing bituminous because of the pricing. from what I know bituminous is pretty inexpensive usually 50% less than anthracite. heck some of the guys in penn pick it up off the side of the interstate in buckets. why then was I quoted a price of $9.00 for a 50lb bag of bituminous and $8.00 a 50lb bag of anthracite.
+THAT'S $405.00 A TON FOR BITUMINOUS!!!!!! someone please help me make sense of this. hmmmm maybe if I buy it by the piece it won't seem as bad lol.

 Buy the anthracite and forget about the bituminous at that price.
 More heat, less money and grief.

 Burning a mixture of bituminous mixed with anthracite is similar to burning strait bituminous.
-If you are buying bit. for 8.00 bag that is way too expensive!!!! :( Especialy if it is more expensive than anthracite.
+If you are buying bit. for 8.00 bag that is way too expensive!!!!
+Especialy if it is more expensive than anthracite.
 Anthracite is a better quality coal with more uniform burn.
 I like to mix them because Bit. is so cheap. but only if I have time to watch it.There is a much higher ash content to bit so it will fill your ash pan faster. also burn times on a load will be less reqiring more attention than anthracite.
-However there is much less bridging with a mixtuere than with bituminous. :) Definately use anthracite unless you like to play around 8-) :P :yes:
+However there is much less bridging with a mixtuere than with bituminous.
+Definitely use anthracite unless you like to play around

 You live closer to the Anthracite mines and breakers than the Bituminous mines... your pricing is all about transportation.
 In West Virginia, Bituminous is about $60/ton at the mine, Anthracite is about $140++/ton.
 It's all about transportation.